-1. Convento de San Antonio de Padua
+1. Visit Convento de San Antonio de Padua

 The convent boasts an impressive courtyard (atrio) with beautiful arcades.
 Spend some time walking around this place and taking photos.